nevingeorge/ALMA/README.md

-# Algorithm for Learning Mod-2-MA
+# Algorithm for Learning Mod-2-Multiplicity Automata

-The algorithm (written in Java) takes as input a mod-2-MA and prints to stdout the MA obtained after learning the input function through a series of membership and equivalence queries.
+Mod2_MA.java takes as input a mod-2-MA and prints to stdout the MA obtained after learning the input function through a series of membership and equivalence queries.
 The motivation behind this algorithm originally arose from Angluin's exact learning model described in her paper "Learning regular sets from queries and counterexamples."

 ### Format of Input File
 The input file is a text document containing the specifications of the target function.
 It must have the following format (no line separation, characters are space separated, and lines beginning with // are ignored):